abicorios/calculator/README.md

 # References
 I use the Boost Regex https://github.com/boostorg/regex My MakeX86WithBoostRegex.bat script is inspired by the file appveyor.yml https://github.com/boostorg/regex/blob/develop/appveyor.yml, so I use only such Boost submolules which need for the compiling of the Regex.
-It is less then half of all submodules of the full Boost https://github.com/boostorg/boost.
+It is less than half of all submodules of the full Boost https://github.com/boostorg/boost.
 Halboostorg/boost.gitf Boost is faster for download and compiling.
 It is why I do not do git submodule add git://github.com/boostorg/boost.git boost, but instead I use my own castomised script MakeX86WithBoostRegex.bat.